Buffer Assets to Mitigate Sequence of Returns Risk

 Buffer Assets: A New Definition

 A buffer asset is anything that can mitigate sequence of return risk.
 From an academic standpoint, the answer to the question “how do you defend against sequence risk” is: Buffer Assets.

 Buffer assets provide the luxury to sell equities at your leisure.
 In contrast, without buffer assets, one is forced to sell stocks when they are down—or reverse dollar cost average.
 This is, in fact, the demon of retirement—Sequence Risk—selling low and locking in losses.

 Classification of Buffer Assets

-I would like to suggest the following classification system for buffer assets.
+I want to suggest the following classification system for buffer assets.

 - Flexible Cashflow – reducing spending after portfolio decline is effective in mitigating sequence risk.
 In fact, it is also a natural behavior when the economy is in recession.
 Folks note what is going on around them and spend less.
 In addition, there is the income side of the equation.